Upcoming Events

 6:00 pm–8:00 pm

-Come make your own Zine with Culture Push Fellows: Six L, Sara Zielinski, Nora Almeida, Nifemi Ogunro, Anna Roberts-Gevalt, and learn about Culture Push’s online zine, PUSH/PULL.
+Participants of this workshop made their own Zine with Culture Push Fellows: Six L, Sara Zielinski, Nora Almeida, Nifemi Ogunro, Anna Roberts-Gevalt, and learned about Culture Push’s online zine, PUSH/PULL.
 Part of the Culture Push Show Don’t Tell Symposium 2024.

-The event will begin with a quick intro to PUSH/PULL, and distribution of free copies of past issues, then current Fellows will lead different zine-making stations using their unique approaches to design and content.
-Materials (and snacks!) will be provided.
-Bring yourself, ideas and any images you’d like to include.
+The event began with a quick intro to PUSH/PULL, and distribution of free copies of past issues, then current Fellows led different zine-making stations using their unique approaches to design and content.
+Materials (and snacks!) were provided.
+Participants were encouraged to bring themselves, their ideas, and any images they’d like to include.

 Culture Push is an arts organization that creates programs to nurture artists and other creative people who are approaching common problems through hands-on civic participation and imaginative problem-solving, primarily through our Fellowship for Utopian Practice program.
 The Fellowship is a process-based program aimed at artists and other creative people who are seeking to test new ideas through civic engagement.